SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/03-Middleware.md

 We define **error-handling middleware** functions in mostly the same fashion as other middleware functions.

-A main characteristic of error-handling functions is that they accept a fourth argument \- the `error` object:
+The main characteristic of error-handling functions is that they accept a fourth argument \- the `error` object:

 ```js
 app.use(function (err, req, res, next) {